spitfire05/svn-smf-hook/README.md

 Tested to be compatible with Simple Machines Forum 2.0.x

-This script is continously developed, so be sure to check back for updated versions! :smile:

 The arguments are the default arguments accepted by svn post-commit hook:

 ~~~
 ./svn-smf-hook.py /absolute/path/to/your/repo revision
 ~~~

+## Curent status

+Working like a charm.

+This script is continously developed, so be sure to check back for updated versions! :smile:

 ## Installation